jSieber7/ai-assistant/docs/tools/overview.md

 # Tools System Overview

-The AI Assistant System features a powerful and extensible tool system that allows AI agents to interact with external APIs, perform calculations, access web search, and extend their capabilities beyond pure text generation.
+The AI Assistant System features a powerful and extensible tool system that allows AI agents to interact with external APIs, perform calculations, access web search, scrape web content, and extend their capabilities beyond pure text generation.

 ## Architecture